 - Nominate individuals within the company to comment and reply

 - Listen and not react to complaints from customers

 - Use caution in using humour sometimes it can be mistaken for sarcasm

 - Be humble and apologetic whenever there’s a mistake

 - Invest in customer relationship management or CRM, which includes modules like ORM

-It is not as if the retailers are unaware of the impact of customer viewpoint.
-Even the oldest Multi brand mattress store retailer in Banglaore, Geoson Agencies has become aware of it.
+It is not as if the retailers are unaware of the impact of the customer satisfaction viewpoint.
+Even the oldest Multi-brand mattress store retailer in Bangalore, Geoson Agencies has become aware of it.
 Geoson Agencies is a family-owned business that operates five retail stores in Bangalore and 4 in Kerala.
 The first store was opened way back in 1975 in Bangalore.
-The business has grown organically based on their astute customer management.
-The company has many customers that root for its service and fair price, and the reference model has worked well.
+The business has grown organically based on its astute customer management.
+The company has many customers who root for its service and fair price, and the reference model has worked well.
 But of late, Pious

 Abraham, CEO, Geoson Agencies, is noticing a slight shift.
 “The trust factor is going down these days.
 Customers do not trust shopkeepers, as much as they did in the past.
 They are sceptical.
 Thus as a retailer, we go an extra mile to address that,” he states.

 Typically, the customer is going online for deals and discounts and wants retailers to match it.